The Best Instant Noodles to Satisfy Your Ramen Cravings

 There is never a wrong time to eat instant noodles.
-Sure, it’s the optimal meal when you’re a broke college student or hungry and lazy at 2 am, but the shiny and crinkly packets have honestly called to me throughout my life -- regardless of the time of day or my age.
-Instant ramen’s wide appeal is the ease of which to make it and the surprisingly flavorful results that stem from a single packet or two of powder.
+Sure, it’s the optimal meal when you’re a broke college student or hungry and lazy at 2 am, but the shiny and crinkly packets have called to me throughout my life—regardless of the time of day, my age, or the amount of money in my bank account.
+Instant ramen’s wide appeal is the ease of which to make it and the surprisingly flavorful results that stem from a single packet or two of seasoning.

-If you’re as obsessed with instant noodles as I am (I’ve talked about instant ramen at length on Thrillist’s podcast, have written a handy guide on how to spruce it up at home, and have eaten more iterations of instant noodles than one probably should) -- but you’re over the styrofoam cups filled with dehydrated corn, peas, carrots, and bland chicken seasoning -- then let me suggest eight of my favorite instant ramens that capture the spirit of different noodle dishes from around the world.
+If you’re as obsessed with instant noodles as I am (I’ve talked about instant ramen at length on Thrillist’s podcast, have written a handy guide on how to spruce them up at home, and have eaten more iterations of instant noodles than one probably should), but you’re over the styrofoam cups filled with dehydrated corn, peas, carrots, and bland chicken powder, then let me suggest some of my favorite instant ramens that capture the spirit of different noodle dishes from around the world.

 Mama - Creamy Tom Yum

 Mama is my go-to instant noodle brand because it’s what I grew up on.
 In Thailand, it isn’t surprising to have a meal made from Mama; sometimes the noodles are separated from the package and reinvented into an entirely new dish (see yum mama, a Thai noodle salad made from Mama noodles).
 Though all the flavors are nostalgic and delicious, my favorite has to be the Creamy Tom Yum flavor.
 It’s spicy, slightly thicker than typical Mama broth thanks to powdered coconut cream, and herbaceous due to the inclusion of makrut lime, lemongrass, and dried chiles.
 Though it’s spicy, the coconut feels cooling, resulting in a well-balanced and bright instant noodle that’s almost as good as your take-out tom yum.